 - The Skye was Danny MacAskill's signature bike, but was discontinued so no longer features in their range.

 To see which models fit which height riders, Inspired have created this handy chart:

 Now we know what each of the models are, let's take a look at the differences between the specifications they're available in.

 The Flow bikes are built around the Flow frame, with the Flow cromoly fork (with the exception of the Flow 22", which is supplied with an alloy fork).
 To help keep the cost of the bike down, they are fitted with parts like an open bearing headset and square taper crankset.
 The wheelset features sealed disc-ready hubs front and rear, with tough double-walled rims to make sure they're nice and strong!
 The finishing kit is completed by plastic pedals, Kenda K-Rad tyres, mid-rise alloy riser bars and a nice and simple Inspired Integral saddle and post combo.
-As standard, braking is taken care of by Avid BB5 cable discs (22" and 24") or Tektro V-Brakes (20" only), with the option to upgrade at checkout to a choice of Magura and Hope hydraulic disc brakes.
+As standard, braking is taken care of by Avid BB5 cable discs, with the option to upgrade at checkout to a choice of Magura and Hope hydraulic disc brakes.
 Click here for the full spec lists: 20", 22", 24".

 Upgrades from the Flow to the Flow Plus:

 - Alloy fork, saving around 500g